Mello-App/static-website/privacy.md

 ### What data is collected and why?
 When you download the application, you need to make an account.
 If you sign up with Apple, Apple will allow us access to the following data:
-- your first and last name (we ignore this data); and:
+- your first and last name (we ignore this data),
-- your email address (we ignore this data, as well)
+- your email address (we use this for data breach notifications); and:
+- a unique token for us for authentication (we use this in place of an email address of password).

 If you sign up with an email address, we collect the following data:
-- your email address (used for logging in and password resets)
+- your email address (used for logging in, password resets, and data breach notifications)
 - a password that you provide (used for logging in, securely hashed and salted)

 When using your account, you can choose to favourite meditations, sleep stories, and other content on Mello.
 When you favourite one of these, the following data is stored with your account data:
 - the content ID of what you favourited (used to store your favourites for whenever you need them)

 ### What data is shared, sold, or transfered?
 We do not sell your data with any third-parties.
-[Some data is shared with third-parties.](#who-has-access-to-or-processes-your-data)
+[Some data is shared with third-parties](#who-has-access-to-or-processes-your-data) so that we may provide our service.

 ### Who has access to or processes your data?
 [Service X](#), our database provider, has access to: